The Junia Project

 Each time I read this story, it takes my breath away.
 I can hardly handle the thought of opening my door to find a soldier there to kill my child.
 I can’t imagine the anguish.
 I can’t fathom the pain in those mamas’ hearts.

 I know why we don’t dwell on this story at Christmas, but sometimes I think maybe it deserves a little more airtime.
-Sometimes I think there are a lot of us who need to remember that there is sadness in the Christmas story too – that there were mothers who had their dreams shattered alongside those who had their dreams come true.
+There are a lot of us who need to remember that there is sadness in the Christmas story – that there were mothers who had their dreams shattered alongside those who had their dreams come true.
 The grieving women are part of the Christmas story – the ones with the empty arms and the broken hearts.

-Yes, the Christmas story is ultimately one of joy.
+Yes, the story is ultimately one of joy.
 But it never demands that those in pain be forgotten.
-It doesn’t sugar coat, cover up, or forget heartbreak.
-We always stop the readings before we get to the awful part on Christmas Eve, but it strikes me that Scripture never left it out.
+It doesn’t sugar coat, cover-up, or forget heartbreak.
+We always stop the readings before we get to the awful part, but Scripture didn’t leave it out.
 God didn’t say: “This is too sad.
 It’ll bring people down.
 Let’s not mention it.”
 It isn’t justified or explained away.
 It is simply acknowledged and named and allowed to be.

-I know we forget this in churches, especially at Christmas time.
-We don’t always want to make space for the sad stuff, and this can make those who carry sadness feel forgotten.
-For that, I am sorry, and it is why I want to say it again: if you are grieving, hurting, longing, dream-shattered – you belong in the story, too.
+I know we often forget this in churches.
+We don’t always make space for the sad stuff, and those who carry sadness can feel forgotten.
+For that, I am sorry, and I say again: if you are grieving, hurting, longing, dream-shattered – you belong in the story, too.
 Alongside Mary and Elizabeth are the mothers who mourned.
 There’s space for your loss there, and there is space for you.

-When you’re ready, and when you’re able, I know you’ll see the hope in the story as well.
+When you’re ready, I know you’ll see the hope in the story as well.
 The Christmas story shows us that the impossible can become possible through the power of God.
 Your impossible may be believing that there can be joy in your life again.
 Have hope that Christ’s coming can make even this true.
 One day.

 But, this Christmas, if it’s not the day, and you are more broken than joyful – you don’t have to wait to feel you belong in the story.
 You’re already here.
 It is, after all, for your sorrows that Christ came.